 Of course, it is best to stick to work tasks during working hours and leave other things for the evenings and weekends, but at the moment this might not be practical.
 Remember that “there are bright places, even in dark times.
 And if there isn’t you can be that bright place.”
 (Jennifer Niven).

 Do reach out for support rather than hold on to all your worries.
-Call 020 8673 4545 to speak to one of our friendly reception team who can answer your questions and help find you the right therapist for you.
+Call 020 8673 4545 to speak to one of our friendly Front of House team who can answer your questions and help find you the right therapist for you.
 Or email [email protected] to book your phone or online counselling session.
 We offer sessions seven days a week, with low-cost options available too.